 All rooms in Broadway, Epler, Ondine, and Blumel Hall have a single CATV outlet for cable television.
-Therefore, it is advisable that residents coordinate with their roommate(s) regarding the use of a television/VCR on campus.
-Residents who choose to bring televisions to campus should bring sets or VCRs that are cable-ready.
+Therefore, it is advisable that residents coordinate with their roommate(s) regarding the use of a television on campus.
+Residents who choose to bring televisions to campus should bring sets that are cable-ready.

 It is the responsibility of the residents to provide their own televisions and coaxial cables (used to connect their equipment to the wall CATV outlet).
 Coaxial cables are available for purchase at most electronics stores.

 The following configurations are based on typical television electronics.
 For specific information regarding the proper connection and operation of your equipment, please consult your manufacturer or user's manual.

 Please note that several rooms in Ondine do not have a wall outlet but do have a coaxial cable provided in the room.
 In those rooms, you should simply connect that coax cable directly to your TV or DVD/VCR.